jimitab/slate/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
-access_token | Yes | It should be accesstoken provided from server on user's successful login.
+access_token | Yes | It should be accesstoken provided from server on user's successful login. team_owner_id | Yes | It should be "0" for MyPanel or ownerid of team selected.

 >Example Success Response: